College Baseball

 The first intercollegiate baseball game took place in Pittsfield, Massachusetts, on July 1, 1859, between squads representing Amherst College and Williams College.
 Amherst won, 73–32.
 This game was one of the last played under an earlier version of the game known as "Massachusetts rules", which prevailed in New England until the "Knickerbocker Rules" (or "New York Rules") developed in the 1840s gradually became accepted.
 The first ever nine-man team college baseball game under the Knickerbocker Rules still in use today was played in New York on November 3, 1859, between the Fordham Rose Hill Baseball Club of St. John's College (now Fordham University) against The College of St. Francis Xavier, now known as Xavier High School.

-Students at many college began organizing games between colleges, particularly after the Civil War, first in the northeastern United States but quickly throughout the country.
+Students at many colleges began organizing games between colleges, particularly after the Civil War, first in the northeastern United States but quickly throughout the country.
 By the late 1870s, several northeastern schools were playing regular home and home series.
 The team with the best record claimed a "National Championship."
 Arguments over professional and graduate players led to the creation of the American College Base Ball Association in late 1879, consisting of six northeastern schools which sought to govern such issues and organize games.
 This organization lasted until 1887, when it dissolved in acrimony and waves of realignment.
 The Western Conference and Southern Intercollegiate Athletic Association were formed in the 1890s as multi-sport conferences.
 The first tournament to name a national champion was held at the 1893 World's Fair in Chicago, resulting in Yale being crowned champion.
-No other such tournament was held until the first Men's College World Series in 1947.
+No other such tournament was held until the first College World Series in 1947.